-Program Description: Enable states and territories to improve quality, availability, and organization of a comprehensive continuum of HIV/AIDS health care, treatment and support services for eligible individuals living with Human Immunodeficiency Virus (HIV) disease.
+Program Description: Enable states and territories to improve quality, availability, and organization of a comprehensive continuum of HIV health care, treatment and support services for eligible individuals living with HIV.

-Formula Description: Statutory Formula: Part B formula/base, ADAP and Emerging Communities awards are based on the number of reported living cases of HIV/AIDS cases in the state or territory in the most recent calendar year as confirmed by the Centers for Disease Control and Prevention submitted to the Health Resources Administration (HRSA).
-Similarly, for grantees applying for MAI formula funds, awards are based on the number of reported and confirmed living minority cases of HIV/AIDS for the most recent calendar year submitted to HRSA....Supplemental ADAP grants are awarded by the same formula as ADAP Base to states which meet any of the criteria listed in that section of the funding opportunity announcement for the purpose of providing medications or insurance assistance for PLWH.
+Formula Description: Statutory Formula: Part B formula/base, ADAP and Emerging Communities awards are based on the number of reported living cases of HIV/AIDS cases in the state or territory in the most recent calendar year as confirmed by the Centers for Disease Control and Prevention submitted to the Health Resources and Services Administration (HRSA).
+Similarly, for grantees applying for MAI formula funds, awards are based on the number of reported and confirmed living minority cases of HIV/AIDS for the most recent calendar year Supplemental ADAP grants are awarded by the same formula as ADAP.
+Base to states which meet any of the criteria listed in that section of the funding opportunity announcement for the purpose of providing medications or insurance assistance for PLWH.